-t's that time of year where everyone starts looking into their interior design crystal balls and begins to predict the biggest interior design trends 2021.
-We have already been seeing some clear trends come through and so many of them are about making your house cozier, warmer and more inviting.
+It's that time of year where we start looking into their interior design crystal balls and predict the biggest interior design trends 2021.
+You will definitely notice a theme here – so many of these new trends are about making your house cozier, warmer and more inviting.
 There's lots of nature going on, and soft textures, it definitely reflects the fact we have all been spending a lot more time at home this year and literally want to feel cocooned by our spaces.

-We've picked out ten of our fave 2021 trends that are really easy to bring into your home right now.
+We've picked out all our fave 2021 trends that are really easy to bring into your home right now.
 Nothing crazy, no remodels required, just little things you can change in your home to bring it up to date with the latest interior design ideas.

 1. Embrace shabby chic... but not as you know it